alivabernali/MovieRekomendr/README.md

 To implement MovieRekomendr, we made use of various libraries.
 We primarily used [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/), a Python library for pulling data from HTML files.
 This provided us with a bank of text movie reviews and numerical ratings.
 To conduct sentiment analysis on the text reviews we used [NLTK](https://www.nltk.org/), a Python suite of libraries to assist in NLP.
 The NLTK movie review corpus was a useful addition for our implementation.
 Last but not least, we used [Scikit-Learn](https://scikit-learn.org/stable/) to test different classifiers, including linear support vector machine and random forest.

 ## Code Design:
+Our code is divided into two files:
+- `get_reviews.py`
+   - Scrapes all movie reviews and rankings
+- `model.py`
+   - Trains model using most optimal classifier as well as movie review corpus
+   - Ranks movies based on sentiment analysis

 ## Code Installation & Instructions: